keithhb33/AI-Movie-Shorts/README.md

 Users must configure the YouTube API to access their particular YouTube channel.
 This configuration is optional if users only wish to generate MP4 files.

+Follow the steps <a href="https://developers.google.com/youtube/v3/guides/uploading_a_video">here</a> under the "Requirements" heading.
+Configure your YouTube API starting <a href="https://console.cloud.google.com/apis/dashboard">here</a>.

+Set up your Google Cloud API with the YouTube Data API installed.

 <h3>Usage</h3>